aleksandromilenkov/TheWildOasis/README.md

 the total bookings, total sales, total check ins, occupancy rate of the cabins and more for the last 7, 30 and 90 days!
 Also I've implemented a Dark Mode for those who like it.
 Also the Admins can Edit their profile and can upload Avatar picture, change their Name and also update their password and logout.
+_NOTE_ :
+When you are registering you must enter valid mail because after the registration you need to open your mail and confirm the registration.
+The link will be sent to your mail.
+ If you don't want to enter your e-mail in order to register, you can always use the Temp-mail from this website: [towav94359@dalebig.com](https://temp-mail.org/)
-I'm using some advance react patterns for the Modals and Menu with Compound-components.
+Or you can use some of the users that I created before: email: oasis@gmail.com password: test1234 I'm using some advance react patterns for the Modals and Menu with Compound-components.
 Styled Components for the style of the app.
 Tanstack query known as React Query for fetching and posting data to the Supabase API.